woleet/woleet.id-server/tests/java/docs/SignatureApi.md

 String hashToSign = d8e734d7c02e5b889e3e15acd5aaf231a67e1d9974f17b2c907148c4f4a7f975; // String | The SHA256 hash that is to be signed (a string formatted like [a-f0-9]{64}).
 UUID userId = 345a4513-0266-419a-8344-2daf645b78ed; // UUID | The user identifier.
 String customUserId = wol.jim-smith.01; // String | The custom user identifier (ie. `userId` field of the user's identity).
 String pubKey = 1GChJMuyxvq28F3Uksqf5v7QkxQ4WLQdBh; // String | The public key to use to sign.
-When not provided, the default key of the user is used (if any). try {
+When not provided and a user is provided, the default key of the user is used (if any).
+When not provided and no user is provided, the default key of the server is used (if any). try {
     SignatureResult result = apiInstance.getSignature(hashToSign, userId, customUserId, pubKey);
     System.out.println(result);